 Women’s Squash

-Women’s squash at John’s is a great social sport, whatever level you are – everyone is welcome!
+Women’s Squash at John’s is a great social sport, whatever level you are – everyone is welcome!
 We usually meet once a week for training, and have matches against other college teams at the weekend.
-Many of our members (including the current Captain) start off as complete beginners, so if you’re interested in rising through the ranks and achieving ultimate racket sport power despite humble origins, this is the club for you.
+Many of our members start off as complete beginners, so if you’re interested in rising through the ranks and achieving ultimate racket sport power, this is the club for you.

 Table Tennis